 Influenza, commonly known as the flu, is caused by a highly contagious virus that is spread by contact with fluids from coughs and sneezes.
 Every year, the flu causes widespread illness in the community.
-Annual immunisation is recommended for older people and other people who are at risk of serious complications from the flu, such as pneumonia.
+Annual immunisation is strongly recommended for older people and other people who are at risk of serious complications from the flu (such as pneumonia).

 An influenza epidemic occurs when an outbreak of the illness is widespread in a certain community.
 A pandemic occurs when the illness is more geographically widespread and on more than one continent.
 Influenza epidemics occur, on average, every three years whereas pandemics have occurred only four times in the past 100 years.

-Annual immunisation against the latest version of the flu is strongly recommended for people in at-risk groups such as older people, pregnant women and those who work or live with people in at-risk groups.
-Serious side effects or allergic reactions to the vaccine are rare.
-If you are concerned about your reaction or your child’s reaction to any vaccine, see your doctor immediately.
+Annual immunisation against the flu is strongly recommended for people in at-risk groups such as older people, pregnant women and those who work or live with people in at-risk groups.
+Annual influenza vaccination is recommended for any person from six months of age who wishes to reduce the likelihood of becoming ill with the flu.

 Immunisation against the flu